 6.6.3 If cancellation of the journey happens because of a fault on the part of a contractor hired by the organiser, the organiser shall not be liable to damages pursuant to Sections 6.6.1 and 6.6.2, if the contractor hired can demonstrate that they are not liable pursuant to said sections.
 The same shall apply if the cause for cancellation is attributable to another party in an earlier link in the chain.

-6.6.4 The organiser has the right to cancel the journey unless a minimum of 20 people have signed up for it, no later than 30 days prior to departure.
+6.6.4 The organiser has the right to cancel the cruise if less than 25 people* have made a reservation at least 30 days prior to departure.

 6.7 The rights of the organiser and the traveller to withdraw from the agreement in the event of force majeure etc.

 6.7.1 Both the organiser and the traveller have the right to withdraw from the agreement if, after the agreement has become binding for both parties, there occurs a catastrophe, an act of war, a general strike or other event at or near the planned destination or along the planned travel route, which has a considerable impact on the undertaking of the journey or the conditions at the destination at the time of the undertaking of the journey.